 The state program fosters partnerships between government agencies, businesses, and volunteers to promote and improve community forests throughout the state.
 The Wyoming State Forestry Division provides leadership and technical assistance to communities and organizations throughout the state.
 Program assistance includes tree inventories, management plans, tree care recommendations and workshops, and grants for local community forestry development.

 There are two grant categories: Community Forestry Education and Program Development grants and Community Tree Planting grants.

-The Wyoming State Forestry Division in conjunction with the USDA Forest Service has developed these guidelines for distributing available funds for Education/ Program Development projects.
-Some examples of projects include community tree care workshops, publication of brochures on recommended trees or proper tree care, interpretive signs for an arboretum, a tree inventory, a community forestry management plan, development of training materials, media projects, community forestry interns, etc.
+The Wyoming State Forestry Division in conjunction with the USDA Forest Service have developed these guidelines for distributing available funds for Program Development and Educational projects.
+Some examples of projects include community tree care workshops, publication of brochures on recommended trees or proper tree care, interpretive signs for an arboretum, tree inventories and community forestry management plans, development of training materials, web page development and media projects, community forestry interns, etc.

 Tree Planting Category

-The grants are intended to assist local communities, nonprofit groups, conservation organizations, and others to improve the quality of the state’s urban and community forests.
+planting projects.
+Funding for the grant program is from federal funds provided by the National Urban and Community Forestry program.
+The grants are intended to assist local communities, non-profit groups, conservation organizations, and others to improve the quality of the state’s urban and community forests.
 The grant program is for projects not currently being funded, and is not intended to substitute for existing funding levels.

 You can learn more about this opportunity by visiting the funder's website.

 - In order to qualify for funds you MUST have volunteers involved in the project.

 - Some examples are: tree boards, civic organizations, Boy Scouts, Girl Scouts, 4-H and FFA, Master Gardeners, student organizations, garden clubs, etc.

 - This is a 50/50 cost share grant.
 The match must equal or exceed the grant amount requested.